rsksmart/RSKIPs/IPs/RSKIP455.md

 ## Specification

-Update the process of creating the PowPeg composition change migration transaction to include multiple outputs to the new PowPeg address, ensuring that the Bridge has enough UTXOs available to operate normally.
+Change migration transactions so that, during a PowPeg composition change, funds are sent to the new PowPeg address using multiple outputs instead of one, preserving enough UTXOs for normal Bridge operation.

 ### How many inputs

 Current restriction, implemented as part of RSKIP294 [[1]](#references), limits the number of inputs in a migration transaction to **50**.
 This restriction was part of a limitation of a previous version of the PowHSM firmware.
 New versions currently in use by the pegnatories no longer have this restriction.

 The new restriction should consider the max standard transaction size accepted by the Bitcoin network.
-The max standard transaction size defined by Bitcoin is [400,000 weight units](https://github.com/bitcoin/bitcoin/blob/67ea4b9994e668dcea5e5d0f62f886d92e3737dc/src/policy/policy.h#L34C26-L34C48) or [100,000 virtual bytes](https://github.com/bitcoinj/bitcoinj/blob/b2d8af7aad0baff7a4dc2fb9bf67648805327ce7/core/src/main/java/org/bitcoinj/core/Transaction.java#L140), both values representing the same size.
+The max standard transaction size defined by Bitcoin is [400,000 weight units](https://github.com/bitcoin/bitcoin/blob/67ea4b9994e668dcea5e5d0f62f886d92e3737dc/src/policy/policy.h#L34C26-L34C48) or [100,000 virtual bytes](https://github.com/bitcoinj/bitcoinj/blob/b2d8af7aad0baff7a4dc2fb9bf67648805327ce7/core/src/main/java/org/bitcoinj/core/Transaction.java#L140).
+Both values represent the same size.

-Considering the current PowPeg redeem script format [[3]](#references), with a max number of 20 members in the multisig and adding the flyover information to the redeem script, then the max number of inputs that a migration transaction with 50 outputs can have is **199**.
+Considering the current PowPeg redeem script format [[3]](#references), with a max number of 20 members in the multisig and adding the flyover information to the redeem script, the max number of inputs that a migration transaction with 50 outputs can have is **199**.
 Evidence has been created for [mainnet](https://mempool.space/tx/035373430d0de72e9bf67d0f715f30489109df4ea8ac3924e00e3e63b00dbe6a) and [testnet](https://mempool.space/testnet/tx/23ce5a3d959e3175b337c4c99511f7f48846569bacd5a94902a88f220c0734cd).

 The proposal is to select a maximum of **150 inputs** per migration transaction, increasing the current maximum but staying safely away from the upper limit.